Shippable/docs/sources/provision/aws-with-terraform.md

 ```

 ### Create timed Terraform pipeline job
-To schedule a Pipeline job to automatically execute a Terraform playbook on a
+To schedule a Pipeline job to automatically execute a Terraform script on a
 recurring basis, add a `time` resource.

 `shippable.resources.yml`: